Council operated cemeteries are open seven days a week, in Summer from 7am to 8pm, and in Winter from 8am to 5pm.

-Avonhead Park Cemetery opened in 1983 and is still open for casket and ash burials.
+Avonhead Park Cemetery (renamed Avonhead Memorial Cemetery in 2021) opened in 1983 and is still open for casket and ash burials.
 The cemetery is surrounded by established trees in a park-like setting.

 Find this cemetery on the cemeteries map page (1st left off Avonhead Road after Withells Road).